robertoalatorre33/HR_Analytics_Challenge/README.md

 ---

-**Inspirational Questions:** Here are some open-ended questions that you can explore and try to address through creating visualizations, or R or Python analyses.
+**Inspirational Questions:** Here are some open-ended questions that you can explore and try to address through creating visualizations in Tableau

 * What is the overall diversity profile of the organization?
 * What are our best recruiting sources if we want to ensure a diverse organization?